IBM-Bluemix-Docs/hypersecure-dbaas/index.md

 ### Other tools

-For other tools, such as MongoDB Compass, HyperSecure DBaaS supports the *SSL server certificate validation* to connect to the host.
+For other tools, such as MongoDB Compass, Hyper Protect DBaaS supports the *SSL server certificate validation* to connect to the host.
 If needed, use the provided CA file.